-What is my risk for having a heart attack?
+What are my risks for having a heart attack?

-Even if you have heart disease, there are ways to improve your heart's health.
+Even if you have heart disease, there is a lot you can do to improve your heart's health.
 Ask your provider for help.
-Together, you can set goals to reduce the things that raise your risk of a heart attack, such as:
+Together, you can set goals to reduce the things that raise your risk of a heart attack.